xmos/sw_usb_audio/doc/rst/quick.rst

     install the latest firmware on the board and use it.
 Each step is explained in detail in the following sections.

    #.
 To download the latest **USB Audio 2.0 Device Software** release, go to http://www.xmos.com/develop/usb-multichannel-audio
       and follow the `DOWNLOAD SOFTWARE` link.
-Before you download the software review the licence and click **Accept** to initiate the download.
+Before you download the software, review the licence and click **Accept** to initiate the download.

       (Section :ref:`quick_start_firmware`.)